Role of Foundation Assistant Area Governor - Year 2

 - Read the Club Rotary Foundation Committee Manual (available on rotary.org).

-- Be familiar with the Learning and Reference section of rotary.org.
+- Be familiar with the Learning and Reference section of rotary.org and the District website.

 - Attend the Grant Management Seminar at District Assembly or the August training seminar.

 - Subscribe to the End Polio Now and Rotary Giving and Grants newsletters.

 - Forward relevant information to Club Foundation Chairs (or the President if there is no Foundation Chair) without overloading them.

 - Serve on the District Foundation Committee and report to the District Foundation Chair.
 Advise the Presidents and Club Foundation Chairs that you are there to help them and determine if they want your help.
 If they do not want yourhelp, just make your quarterly club visit as coordinated by the Area Governor.

 - Keep the DG and District Foundation Chair updated on clubs.
 When the DGE asks for help in emailing club presidents information or requesting that clubs complete a request,do so promptly.
 For some Presidents,phone calls may be necessary.

 - Request to have the District Foundation Chair as a program and attend that meeting.

 - Develop a relationship with the Foundation Chair of each club.

 - Offer to each club to induct new Paul Harris Fellows.
 Be able to interpret Foundation reports and educate Foundation Chairs in each club on those reports.